Learn how to tint mason jars in this easy DIY painting glass jars tutorial! These pretty jars are the perfect DIY crafts to gift or keep!

 - Mason jars or other glass jars, bottles or vases

-- food coloring, we used McCormick Neon Food Coloring for these
+- food coloring (we used McCormick Neon Food Coloring for these)

-- Mod Podge or even school glue works
+- Mod Podge or school glue

 - a tray or sheet pan